Skip to main content

 Hairstyle, lifestyle, and workstyle – pharmacy style

 If you have ever seen a late-night infomercial on television, you may have encountered a product that was so amazing and so easy to use that all you had to do was “set it and forget it.”
-While that phrase may sell product in late night infomercials, it most definitely does not apply to the pharmacie
+While that phrase may sell product in late night infomercials, it most definitely does not apply to the pharmacies.

 Who is the hardest person you have to lead?
 For most of us a couple of names or faces likely come to mind.
 They may be co-workers or patients.
 Some people will mention family members.
 If you are anything like me, you may grudgingly realize that the person who looks back at you in the mirror is the most difficult person to lead.